rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 As mentioned before, any parent node can in principle act as the parent container of one or more sections.
-The only exception to that rule are the type-1 sectioning nodes: These are always parent containers.
-Because of that, and when exiting any parent node, an implementation must always test whether inner sections need to be closed.
+The only exception to that rule are the type-1 sectioning nodes: These always are parent containers.
+Because of that, and when exiting any parent node, an implementation must test whether inner sections need to be closed.

 1. Inner sections may have parent containers that are descendants to `n0`.
-   The inner sections of these parent containers will be closed before the exit event of `n0` is reached (i.e. same issue, but with regards to inner containers).
+   The inner sections of these parent containers will be closed before the exit event of `n0` is reached (i.e. the same issue, but with regards to inner containers).
-2. `n0` is the parent container of inner sections, but some non-default extended definition applies.
+2. `n0` is the parent container of inner sections, but some subsequent, non-default extended definition applies.
 These sections will be closed before the exit event of `n0` is entered.
 3. `n0` is the parent container of inner sections, and no non-default rule applies.
 The exit event of `n0` must close these remaining open sections.

 In short, the exit event of a given parent container must only close those sections that remain to be open by the time the parent container is being exited.
-All other closed independent inner sections can and will be ignored (i.e those are no longer relevant).
+All other closed inner sections can and will be ignored (i.e those are no longer relevant).

 Because of that, all relevant sections are part of the current section sequence.
 Furthermore, and because all those sections are subsections to the section, with